jdx/mise/README.md

   -a, --all
           Install all missing plugins

-          This will only install plugins that have matching shortnames. i.e.: they don't need the full git repo url
+          This will only install plugins that have matching shorthands. i.e.: they don't need the full git repo url

   -v, --verbose...